teamairship/react-native-primer/docs/index.md

 ## We're done with our app!
 Kind of...

 Although we're finished with the app, we've actually left a few remaining bugs that users are likely to encounter:
-* A user can add items without any title
+* A user can add items without any title.
-* If two items have the same title and the user deletes one, they both disappear (this also will cause a `key` error)
+* If two items have the same title and the user deletes one, they both disappear (this also will cause a `key` error).
-* There is no way to "undo" a count if the user accidentally clicks the button
+* There is no way to "undo" a count if the user accidentally clicks the button.
+* Each time the app reloads, the data is reset to our sample data.
-* Triple digit numbers don't fit inside the count container as cleanly as single & double digits
+* Triple digit numbers don't fit inside the count container as cleanly as single & double digits.

 Take some time over the next few days to try and figure out solutions for each.